• Home

 Every morning there is a free walking tour of Merida’s historic center that departs from the centrally located Plaza Grande.
 A friendly guide offers a great lesson in Merida’s history while also providing you with bearings to know your way around town.

 The free walking tour of Merida is a perfect introduction to many of the sites and attractions all around Merida centro.
 It’s a great way to learn a lot about the city itself.
-Merida’s walking tour is full of interesting facts that you likely have not read up on before you arrived in town.
+Merida’s walking tour is full of interesting facts that you likely have not read up on before you have arrived in town.

-If staying in the city for a few days, we recommend starting off your visit with this free walking tour as the very first thing to do in Merida.
+If staying in the city for a few days, we recommend starting your visit with this free walking tour as the very first thing to do in Merida.
 It provides such a nice overview of Merida to help new visitors get acquainted and oriented with the city.

-• Price: Free (consider a tip)
+💲 Price: Free (consider a tip)

 14) Discover the Mayan World at the Gran Museo de Mundo Maya Merida

 This expansive museum will leave visitors with a deep understanding of the Mayan civilization.
-The Mayan World museum takes guests on a journey that begins with natural history from the beginning of time.
+The Mayan World Museum takes guests on a journey that begins with natural history from the beginning of time.
 The exhibits slowly progress to the life of the modern Maya today.

 It’s all a great primer before visiting the many ancient Mayan sites throughout the Yucatan.
 Most of those ruins lack information at the actual sites.
-So visiting the Maya Museum can be a good idea to do in Merida to gain some knowledge about the Maya before venturing out to ruin sites.
-Those who are fascinated with history can likely spend several hours perusing the exhibits of the Mayan World Museum.
+So visiting the Maya Museum in Merida can be a smart idea to gain some knowledge before venturing out to the Mayan ruins, such as Uxmal and Chichen Itza.

-• Hours: 9:00-5:00, 6 days per week (closed on Tuesday)
+🕘 Hours: 9:00-5:00, 6 days per week (closed on Tuesday)

-• Price: $150 pesos
+💲 Price: $150 pesos

 Alternatively to the Grand Maya World Museum, the Palacio Canton Museum of Anthropology houses a smaller number of Mayan artifacts and is currently open.
 More info is listed in #9 of this article.